 - 19. (1) A nominated player who is assigned a new AYC grading during a pennant assumes the new AYC grading only for matches played other than with his or her nominated team if the AYC grading previously assigned to that nominated player. - (a) appears in the Annual Grading List; or - (b) was assigned as a result of a compulsory grading session. - (c) is a provisional grade, which has been confirmed in advice to Captains - (2) A nominated player who is assigned a new A YC grading during a pennant assumes that grading for all subsequent matches in that pennant if the AYC grading previously assigned to that nominated player - (a) does not appear in the Annual Grading List; or - (b) was not assigned as a result of a compulsory grading session. . - (c) is a provisional grade, which has not been confirmed in advice to Captains

 Sets

-- 20. (1) A match is to consist of either 9 sets comprising
+20. (1) A match is to consist of either 9 sets comprising

-- (a) 3 ladies sets;

-- (b) 3 men's sets; and

-- (c) 3 mixed sets; or
+(a) 3 mixed sets; (b) 3 ladies sets and (c) 3 men's sets or

 6 sets comprising